Bellevue 2044 - Housing

 Hard to move out

-by Fallon, about 1 year ago
+by Fallon, over 1 year ago

 I am a 21 y/o student currently living in Bellevue.
 I live with my parents still.
 I am currently job hunting to start saving up to move out, but not only is it hard to find a job I want, but I have chronic illnesses and pain that limit me from applying for some jobs.
 When I look at rental costs in the Bellevue area, I don’t think I can afford to live here once I move out.
 Having affordable housing in the Bellevue area would mean that I can live comfortably by my family, and not be far away...
 Continue reading